pgersl/personal-music/content/compositions/Composition No. 11.md

 # Related links

-- Composition No. 11 is featured in [Geršl: Works for Piano](/discography/works-for-piano)
+- Composition No. 11 is featured in [Works for Piano](/discography/works-for-piano)
 - Listen to the piece on [audio.com](https://audio.com/petr-gersl/audio/composition-no-11)!
 - You can purchase this piece on [Bandcamp](https://pgersl.bandcamp.com/track/composition-no-11)!
 - The track is also available in the Play. and Create. tiers on [Patreon](https://patreon.com/user?u=98919388)!